spacemeshos/product/product_plan.md

 ## Overview

-Our short-term high-level product plan is to build [MVP1](mvp1.md) and [MVP2](mvp2.md) and release testnets and a mainnet for this products according to the project [roadmap](roadmap.md).
+Our short-term high-level product plan is to build [MVP1](mvp1.md) and to release testnets and a mainnet for this products according to the project [roadmap](roadmap.md).

 Our long-term high-level product plan is to implement, test and roll-out additional capabilities and features to the platform in subsequent incremental releases until the full platform is released as `Spacemesh 1.0` with support to all the main use cases outlined here.

-Incremental product releases, starting with `Spacemesh 0.1` will be deployed to testnets first for testing and to the `Spacemesh Mainnet` once they reach production quality status.
+Incremental product releases, starting with `Spacemesh 0.1` will be deployed to testnets first for testing and to the `Spacemesh Mainnet` once they reach production quality status and have been security audited.

 ## TL;DR